srsran/srsRAN_Project_docs/docs/source/user_manuals/source/running.rst

 System Preparation
 ******************

-Before running any of the srsRAN Project applications, we recommend tuning your system for best performance.
+Before running any of |project_name| applications, we recommend tuning your system for best performance.
 We provide a script to configure known performance parameters:

    - `srsRAN performance script <https://github.com/srsran/srsRAN_Project/tree/main/scripts/srsran_performance>`_